Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Central Limit Theorems under Geometrically Increasing Batch-size.

-This result has several implications. \\ (i) Expression \eqref{Geo-CLT2} implies that the sequence $ \{x_{k}\} $ converges in distribution to the optimal solution $x^* $ at rate $(\tfrac{\kappa}{\kappa+1 })^k $, and $\{x_k\}$ is asymptotically normally distributed for large $k$.
-This provides the possibility of assessing confidence regions of the estimate from the normal distribution. \\ (ii) The estimation error for large $k$ depends on the structure of the studied problem (including $\eta, L$, and the Hessian matrix $\mathbf{H}$) and probability distribution of the gradient noise, measured through the coupling matrix $\bm{\Sigma}_1.$ Thus, the problem's difficulty is largely characterized by the covariance matrix $\bm{\Sigma}_1.$ \end{remark}
+This result implies that the sequence $ \{x_{k}\} $ converges in distribution to the optimal solution $x^* $ at rate $(\tfrac{\kappa}{\kappa+1 })^k $, and $\{x_k\}$ is asymptotically normally distributed for large $k$.
+This provides the possibility of assessing confidence regions of the estimate from the normal distribution.
+In addition, the estimation error for large $k$ depends on the structure of the studied problem (including $\eta, L$, and the Hessian matrix $\mathbf{H}$) and probability distribution of the gradient noise, measured through the coupling matrix $\bm{\Sigma}_1.$ Thus, the problem's difficulty is largely characterized by the covariance matrix $\bm{\Sigma}_1.$ \end{remark}

-Based on the CLT established in Theorem \ref{thm-CLT1}, we proceed to use the Delta method~\cite{shapiro2009lectures} to derive the asymptotic distribution of the gradient map $\nabla f (\cdot) $ and the objective function value $f(\cdot)$ based on the estimation sequence $\{x(k)\}$.
+Based on the CLT established in Theorem \ref{thm-CLT1}, we proceed to use the Delta method~\cite{shapiro2009lectures} to derive the asymptotic distribution of the gradient and the objective function based on the estimation sequence $\{x(k)\}$.